 KB: No, I would never, never have done that.
-It was just… no. And I went to work.
+It was just — no. And I went to work.
 I mean I never thought about it.
 I never thought twice about where I was driving.
-It’s very vague, because some memories—I remember like picking up staff, but I can’t tell you who it was or where they were.
+It’s very vague, because some memories — I remember, like, picking up staff, but I can’t tell you who it was or where they were.
 But they couldn’t get out of the neighborhoods.
-And I don’t remember how many times that happens, or who it was—I just remember doing that.
+And I don’t remember how many times that happened, or who it was—I just remember doing that.

 WW: How did your family react to your being in the city?

-KB: At that time I didn’t have any contact with my family, for obvious reasons, and lots more, but… yeah, I didn’t have any contact so, it was just like, you know, I was doing what I did.
+KB: At that time I didn’t have any contact with my family, for obvious reasons, and lots more, but, yeah, I didn’t have any contact so, it was just like, you know, I was doing what I did.
 You know?
 And I never thought twice about it.
-I never thought that I was brave, I never thought that I was… you know… It was just something… you know.
+I never thought that I was brave, I never thought that I was, you know.
+It was just something — you know.
 I was in charge of this unit.
 I was responsible, I was a professional, and I think this is all wrong.
-I had a very sense of— as the story began to unfold about what happened, it made me increasingly more angry.
+I had a very sense of — as the story began to unfold about what happened, it made me increasingly more angry.
 And the two stories, after I got the email, I remembered two stories, and they came right back.
 And I hope this is true, I didn’t create it.
-But the two things I remember were the ads on television, because all the whites went out and bought guns, they all wanted to have guns.
-I’m never been a gun person, to this day I’m not.
-But I remember the ads… and the one ad was, I think, it’s a man hears something outside the window and gets his gun, goes to the window and shoots, and it’s a child.
+But the two things I remember were the ads on television, because all the whites went out and bought guns.
+They all wanted to have guns.
+I’m never been a gun person; still to this day I’m not.
+But I remember the ads and the one ad was, I think, it’s a man hears something outside the window and gets his gun, goes to the window and shoots, and it’s a child.
 That was one of the TV ads, in terms of trying to get people to turn their guns back in.
 And that was just horrifying to me.
 It was just horrifying.
 That there were people just going out to get guns.
 I hope you can document this somehow; [laughs] I need to know whether this is all true.
-And I remember the other thing – I mean, everybody blamed the blacks, you know, they’re destroying their own property.
+And I remember the other thing – I mean, everybody blamed the blacks, you know.
+They’re destroying their own property.
 And from the beginning I just thought, you know, it was provoked, it was absolutely provoked.
-And then I remember kind of thinking—well, why [are] all the buildings being burned, and stuff like that.
-And then there were some reports… I don’t know whether it came out at the time or came out later, but it’s done by—if my memory serves me correctly again—Sacred Heart Seminary, which is out in Plymouth.
-They had done some investigation, articles, or something about whether those buildings were white-owned, and they charged outlandish rents, you know, a loaf of bread three times of the cost, you know, up the road a piece, and I think that’s why the rage you know took the path that they took, and I thought, “yay for the Catholics.
+And then I remember kind of thinking, well, why [are] all the buildings being burned, and stuff like that.
+And then there was some report — and I don’t know whether it came out at the time or came out later, but it’s done by—if my memory serves me correctly again—Sacred Heart Seminary, which is out in Plymouth.
+They had done some investigation, articles, or something about many of those buildings were white-owned, and they charged outlandish rents, they charged a loaf of bread three times of the cost, you know, up the road a piece, and I think that’s why the rage you know took the path that they took, and I thought, "Yay for the Catholics."
 It was one of those moments [like] “yay for the Catholics.”
 Now to this day if I had my friends I knew at that time sitting here, they would totally disagree with me I’m sure.
-And but that…that’s… what I put together.
+And but that's what I put together.

 WW: How did this city change from before that week in July and then after?

-KB: That’s almost an impossible question because I don’t… it didn’t change anything.
+KB: That’s almost an impossible question because I don’t — it didn’t change anything.
 It really didn’t.
-I mean, I think the staff were more … I think the fact that the staff dramatically… Did we talk about it?
+I mean, I think the staff were more — I think the fact that the staff dramatically.
+Did we talk about it?
 No. And Lafayette Clinic had some role in this, and I didn’t have a direct role in this.
-I’m not sure what they did in terms helping people, or serving as a mental health center, I don’t know, because I was in the children’s unit, so that was much more remote, it was much more complicated with kids….
+I’m not sure what they did in terms helping people, or serving as a mental health center, I don’t know, because I was in the children’s unit, so that was much more remote.
+It was much more complicated with kids.
 But, I don’t think I saw any change.
 It changed me, though.
-It increasingly made it more difficult for me… you know, to live in two worlds.
+It increasingly made it more difficult for me to live in two worlds.

 KB: I see it probably even if you compare it today it, the same thing.
 You know, things that were happening in the cities, you know, whether, you know, even a rage outburst against the police or against the authorities.
-Or in New York, you know, when it has been… er… you know… the student… you know, I live in the Detroit then I go to New York and I’m in the middle of a student rebellion, you know.
-And within weeks I’m marching on Washington… um… so, I took my anger with me….
-I didn’t see at the time any change …you know, the physical damage which is still apparent, you know, in certain neighborhoods--- even though I don’t live down there, you know, I come down as long as I can, and that’s just… that’s just me.
+Or in New York, you know, when it has been— the student — you know, I leave Detroit then I go to New York and I’m in the middle of a student rebellion, you know.
+And within weeks I’m marching on Washington.
+So, I took my anger with me.
+I didn’t see at the time any change, really.
+The physical damage which is still apparent, you know, in certain neighborhoods – even though I don’t live down there, you know, I come down as long as I can, and that’s just me.
 I can’t get one friend to come downtown with me, not one.

 WW: Can you talk about your decision to leave the city from New York?

-KB: Yeah….
-It’s part of my job …we have annual conferences for nursing in the community and in 1967, I think it was May.
-I presented a paper on separation anxiety in children and our keynote speaker happened to be the Dean of NYU in nursing.
-She presented her paper – her dissertation rather, on separation anxiety.
+KB: Yeah.
+It’s part of my job.
+We have annual conferences for nursing in the community and in 1967 — I think it was May — I presented a paper on separation anxiety in children and our keynote speaker happened to be the Dean of NYU [New York University] in nursing.
+She presented her paper – her dissertation rather — on separation anxiety.
 I didn’t know her, I’d never met her, I didn’t have any idea what she was going to present.
 She had no idea what my paper was about.
-It was just so interesting that we were on the same page about looking at children… the dynamics of children.
-And so I spent a couple of days with her, you know, (unintelligible) while she was here for the conference.
-And you know, she said “you oughta come to New York and do you graduate work”… you know, that just seemed so silly to me, you know.
-I had no intentions of going to graduate school…you know…having a pretty apartment, dating a really nice man, and having a pretty nice life, you know.
-Skiing every weekend at Boyne, and… you know, I never thought about it.
+It was just so interesting that we were on the same page about looking at children, the dynamics of children.
+And so I spent a couple of days with her, you know, hosting her while she was here for the conference.
+And you know, she said, “You ought to come to New York and do you graduate work.”
+You know, that just seemed so silly to me, you know.
+I had no intentions of going to graduate school.
+None.
+I had a pretty apartment, was dating a really nice man, and having a pretty nice life, you know.
+Skiing every weekend at Boyne, and, you know, I never thought about it.
 And a year later, I woke up one morning and I really had not thought about it and I said “I’m going.”

-KB: Yeah, so I woke up one morning and went in to work and that was July, and...
-You know, a month later I was in New York, to go to NYU, for graduate school.
-And then a couple months there, I was… you know, with my little…you know, had a nice little outfit from Birmingham and matching suit and then within weeks, months, I was marching on Washington, civil rights and woman rights.
+KB: Yeah, so I woke up one morning and went in to work and that was July, and a month later I was in New York to go to NYU for graduate school.
+And then a couple months there, I was with my little outfit from Birmingham and matching suit and then within weeks, months, I was marching on Washington for civil rights and woman rights.
 And, you know, Columbia was just up the road a piece, so I really became a part of the student rebellion, so to speak.
 I became a huge activist.
 Really, truth be told [laughter].
 And I became a marshal in Washington, in the marches.
-And it was one of my classmates, [she] was… I don’t know how well known it was, but she was a Black Panther, and so they had all the training force so, they had meetings and trained as a marshal to keep the peace in Washington, so it was great.
-I mean, that...
-I think my move to New York allowed me to breathe, that’s the best way to say it.
+Because one of my classmates was — I don’t know how well known it was, but she was a Black Panther, and so they had all the training force so, they had meetings and trained as a marshal to keep the peace in Washington, so it was great.
+I mean, that — I think my move to New York allowed me to breathe, that’s the best way to say it.
 I never thought about that way to express it but that really is the truth, and I really became who I am today as a result of that.